bayush11/Caltech_SURF_2023/README.md

 # Frame vs Diameter Code

+Before going into the code, this code snippet below shows how to convert from the frame number to time.
+The FPS is 60, so this is just a multiplication factor that is needed.

+for i in range(len(imgNumPlt)):
+    imgNumPlt[i] *= 60 #60 FPS, converting to time

 Below is the code that plots the frame by the diameter of the flocs.
 When using the Keyvani and Strom (2013) workflow, one will recieved a csv file that has the diameters of every particle tracked in the binarized images.
-This code will take that csv and find the median diameter per frame.
+This code will take that csv and find the median diameter per frame. **THIS IS IN THE MAIN.PY FILE.**

+This code snippet helps to get the number of frames there are in the csv file.

+for i in range(len(imgNum)):
+    if imgNum[i] not in imgNumPlt:
+        imgNumPlt.append(imgNum[i])

+Thsi is where using the unique numbers, one finds the median diameter per frame.

+for i in range(len(imgNum)):
+    if imgNum[i] == imgNumPlt[count2]:
+        lister.append(diameters[i])
+    else:
+        lister.sort()
+        median_num = statistics.median(lister)
+        medians_sample_1.append(median_num)
+        count2 += 1
+        lister.clear()
+        lister.append(diameters[i])

+lister.sort() #doesnt catch the last number medians_sample_1.append(statistics.median(lister))

+This is now plotting the results.

+axis[1].plot(imgNumPlt, medians_sample_1)